-Automated server-to-server data feeds are comparable to the current Electronic Score Reporting "automated" process requiring PGP encryption through the Scorelink® service.
-But now, with the new data feeds, you can access score data without purchasing third-party encryption software.
+These data feeds are comparable to the current Electronic Score Reporting "automated" process requiring PGP encryption through the Scorelink® service.
+But with the data feeds, you can access score data without purchasing third-party encryption software.
 You just need to establish a username and password that will allow your institution to retrieve the data via a script.

 To request automated server-to-server score feeds, or if you have any questions about this service, email firstname.lastname@example.org with the following information:

 - institution name and code number

 - primary score user contact name, title, phone, email

 - name and contact information of the Graduate Dean, Director of Undergraduate Admissions or other primary contact within the institution or agency who can validate your organization's request to establish this automated process

 Once approved, your technical contact will receive instructions on how to set up the script to run the server-to-server feed, as well as a service account username and password to include in the script.